rahulasati/auth/README.md

 This javascript library is intentionally small and minimalistic.

+### By using SpinAuthenticator you can achieve:

+1. Provide users with secure access to HubSpot pages.
+2. Easy customer registration service on HubSpot landing pages.
+3. Simple Login flow with email and password.
+4. Remembers the login until explicitly logged out by user.

+### Limitation:

+1. Social Login is not supported for now.
+2. Not integrated with HubSpot CRM (User Management).

 ### Initialization

 Initialize the library prior to making any other calls with a call to HA.init(options)